richardhj/contao-theme-framework/README.md

 |- files
 |- themes
  |- my_theme
   |- assets           (Optional folder, we recommend placing your CSS/JS files there)
   |- public           (Distribution folder with your CSS/JS files, will be symlinked into the web/ folder)
   |- templates        (Overridden Contao templates, for frontend modules, etc.pp.)
-  |- theme.[yml|xml] (Theme manifest)
+  |- theme.[yml|yaml] (Theme manifest)
 ```

 If you do not use a preprocessor, you place all your CSS/JS files into the public folder.